 Secant Piled Walls

-A secant piled wall is formed by constructing alternative interlocking secondary and primary bored piles as a retaining structure providing load bearing walls and deep foundations for engineering construction.
+A secant piled wall is formed by constructing alternative interlocking primary and secondary bored piles as a retaining structure providing load bearing walls and deep foundations for engineering construction.

 What is a secant piled wall?